anshlabs716/syskit/README.md

-# 🚀 SysKit — Universal Unix Toolkit (now in C and bash)
+# 🚀 SysKit — Universal Unix Toolkit (now in C bash and C-gui)

 **By AnshLabs716 and shozanbozan**